python-jsonschema/jsonschema/docs/validate.rst

     .. attribute:: DEFAULT_TYPES

-        Deprecated.
-Under normal usage, this will be an empty dictionary.
+        .. deprecated:: 2.7.0
+           Use of this attribute is deprecated in favour of the the new type checkers.

-        If set, it provides mappings of JSON types to Python types that will be converted to functions and redefined in this object's TypeChecker
+        It provides mappings of JSON types to Python types that will be converted to functions and redefined in this object's type checker if one is not provided.

     .. attribute:: META_SCHEMA